bitmapdata/MSTranslateVendor/README.md

 ## Installation ##

+MSTranslateVendor is possible via CocoaPods.
+Just add the following to your Podfile.

+    platform :ios
+    pod 'MSTranslateVendor'

-Drag the included MSTranslateVendor folder into your project.
+Another way to, drag the included <b>MSTranslateVendor</b> folder into your project.

 ## Usage ##